-This is optional language from the SHIP Rules, which has the intent to provide some uniformity across the state on how to handle the summer contract gap period and provide increased certainty for personnel.
+8 This is optional language from the SHIP Rules, which has the intent to provide some uniformity across the state on how to handle the summer contract gap period and provide increased certainty for personnel.
 If your district elected not to participate in the program, replace this language with "The District does not participate in the State Health Insurance Portability program" and renumber the remaining footnotes.
 Participation in the program provides that personnel who are transferring from one participating Arkansas district to another participating Arkansas district have two Options:

 - a) Legally, each school district is a separate employer; as a result, employees who transfer from another district have the option to be treated as a new employee for health insurance.
 As a new employee, the employee has the option to select a different level of insurance (Move from the Basic Plan to the Premium Plan or vice versa), add or drop dependents, and be eligible to receive the wellness discount.
-However, the employee will have all deductables reset.
+However, the employee will have all deductibles reset.
 Transferred employees who wish to be treated as a new employee are required to timely inform the district he/she is transferring from that the employee desires a break in coverage and to not have payments made on health insurance for July and August; these employees will be required to submit a new election form to EBD in order to have their health insurance reinstated. - b) The transferred employee may elect to continue existing coverage through the new district.
 An employee who chooses this option may not change plan types, add or drop dependents, and will only receive the wellness discount if the employee had qualified for the discount prior to transferring to the new district.
-Employees who wish to be treated as a transferring employee instead of a new employee will need to have both the former district and new district submit a Notice of Public School Employee Transfer Form to EBD.
+Employees who wish to be treated as a transferring employee instead of a new employee will need to have the district the employee is transferring from indicate in the EBD task for employee termination that the reason for their termination is due to a transfer and have their new district submit a Notice of Public School Employee Transfer Form to EBD.
 For an employee to be eligible for this option, both the employee's former district and the new district must participate in the SHIP program.

-A copy of the SHIP Rules may be found at http://arsba.org/policy-resources.
+A copy of the SHIP Rules may be found at http://arsba.org/policy-resources and more information on procedures may be found in EBD's Public School Employee Benefits Administration Manual.